cawka/cs118-spring2016/project-1.md

 2. no unnecessary files in the package.

 Otherwise, your will not get any credit.

-# Grading
+## Grading

 Your code will be first checked by a software plagiarism detecting tool.
 If we find any plagiarism, you will not get any credit.

 Your code will then be automatically tested in some testing scenarios.
-If your code can pass all the test cases, you will get full credit.
+If your code can pass all our automated test cases, you will get the full credit.

-##  Bonus points
+###  Bonus points

 You can have:

-* 5% extra points: if your crawler can handle HTTP request timeout;
+* 1 extra point: if your client can handle HTTP request timeout;
-* 10% extra points: if you can implement concurrent Web server using both synchronous and asynchronous programming techniques;
+* 2 extra points: if you can implement concurrent Web server using both synchronous and asynchronous programming techniques;
-* <a name="http1.1"></a>10% extra points: if both of crawler and server can support HTTP 1.1 instead of HTTP 1.0.
-More specifically, the crawler should be able to talk to the server over a persistent connection, and use pipeline if necessary.
+* <a name="http1.1"></a>2 extra points: if the client and server can support HTTP 1.1 in addition to HTTP 1.0: the client should be able to talk to the server over persistent connections, using pipelines if necessary.